How much does a contractor license bond cost in New Mexico?

 How to become a contractor in New Mexico

 The first step toward obtaining a contractor’s license in New Mexico is to determine the classification of license and/or certificate you need to do the work you’re planning to perform.
-License classifications are listed in the New Mexico Administrative Code, Title 14 Chapter 6 Part 6, which can be found at the New Mexico Commission of Public Records State Records Center and Archives website.
+License classifications are listed in the New Mexico Administrative Code, Title 14 Chapter 6 Part 6.

 Applicants must submit the completed packet with the correct application, certificate and license fees.
-The packet must include:
+The packet must include all of the following information:

 - self-addressed envelope large enough and with sufficient postage to return your application materials if the application is rejected

-All licenses remain effective for 3 years from the date of issuance.
+All licenses remain effective for three years from the date of issuance.

 Ready to get started?